gigi8android/tableau-challenge/README.md

 <img width="954" alt="image" src="https://user-images.githubusercontent.com/92906443/162132019-15f7b795-a104-413f-b722-687c15d509ae.png">
 <img width="954" alt="image" src="https://user-images.githubusercontent.com/92906443/162131839-7a4e612b-9a7e-4615-9611-b6750b72a2c8.png">

 * Citi-Bike riders age were ranging from 18 to 93 with the peak at age 53.
-The main contribution to this peak age group was the non-scribers/casual users (total of 98,800 hired bikes) and most of them were withheld their personal details when were asking about their genders.
+The main contribution to this peak age group was the non-scribers/casual users (total of 98,800 hired bikes) and most of them withheld their personal details when were asking about their genders.

 ![image](https://user-images.githubusercontent.com/92906443/162130323-32a0d6db-0ea5-4127-9916-afb0e378db00.png)
 ![image](https://user-images.githubusercontent.com/92906443/162130559-07ddb731-d8b5-460c-bb0c-ec2a42fed960.png)